You know, we have to do what's good for our party.

 Thank you.

-All right, Sai, have a good day, Mississippi.
+Have a good day, Mississippi.

-It's 800-941 Sean as we continue.
+It's 800-941-Sean as we continue.

 All right, let's get back to our busy phones.

-Uh, you're on the Sean Hannity show.
+You're on the Sean Hannity show, Irene.

 How are you?